Customer Service & Tarmac Delay Plan

-To assist you in making the choice to fly with us, we have summarised some of our commitments to you in this customer service plan.
-Our own internal policies and procedures have you in mind and support the uniquely kiwi style of customer service that Air New Zealander’s are known for.
-Please note this plan applies to flights to, from and within the United States only.
+We want your decision to fly with us to be an easy one so this Customer Service plan outlines our commitment to you.
+Our own internal policies and procedures have you in mind and support the uniquely Kiwi style of customer service that Air New Zealanders are known for.
+Please note that certain aspects of this plan applies to flights to, from and within the United States only.

 When specific dates and times are provided, we will offer you the best fare available based on your enquiry.
 If you do not provide specific information about your travel requirements, we will provide you with general fare information including any special sales or travel periods for promotional fares.